TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

         Task OnDeactivateAsync(Func<Task> onGrainDeactivateFunc);

         /// <summary>
-        /// The <see cref="Grain{TGrainState}.WriteStateAsync()"/> implementation must call this; in turn, this calls
-        /// onGrainActivateFunc passed to <see cref="OnActivateAsync(Grain, IndexableGrainStateWrapper{TGrainState}, Func{Task}, Func{Task})"/>
-        /// in parallel with inserting grain update operations into the silo index workflows.
+        /// Reads current grain state from the storage provider.
+Erases any updates to indexed and non-indexed properties.
         /// </summary>
+        Task ReadAsync();

-        /// <remarks>
+        /// <summary>
         /// Coordinates the writing of all indexed interfaces defined on the grain.
 It will retrieve this from cached
         /// per-grain-class list of indexes and properties to do the mapping, and maps the State structure to the various
         /// TProperties structures.
-If workflow-based, it includes the grain state update in the workflow appropriately.
+It includes the grain state update in the workflow appropriately.
-        /// </remarks>
+        /// </summary>
         Task WriteAsync();

         /// <summary>